 Seeing as the syndrome mainly occurs after accidents, it is hard to prevent it.
 The best you can do is to be careful and watch out for any signs after sustaining a severe injury.
 Here are some steps you can take to lower the chances of contracting the syndrome: (x)

 - Thorough diagnosis and treatment of injuries, especially those that display the symptoms named above

-- Getting a doctor to observe a cast or plaster that is tied too tightly — it is especially crucial to do so if the wrapped injury is becoming increasingly painful and the swelling is not receding
+- Getting a doctor to observe a cast or plaster that is tied too tightly — is especially crucial to do so if the wrapped injury is becoming increasingly painful and the swelling is not receding

 - Building endurance during exercise — don’t, however, overwork yourself and ignore the symptoms

 - Athletes should change their gait pattern and observe a healthy one